Centre for Building Performance Research

 The Council of Victoria University of Wellington approved the establishment of the Centre of Building Performance Research (CBPR) in 1998.

-The Centre is the first of its kind in New Zealand, built upon the expertise in architecture and building performance research established at the Victoria University School of Architecture over the past 25 years.
+The Centre is the first of its kind in New Zealand, built upon the expertise in architecture and building performance research established at the Victoria University of Wellington School of Architecture over the past 25 years.

 The Centre for Building Performance Research intends to: